ieg-dhr/QTEI/README.md

 ## Getting started

-Use something like the following code to include QTei in your web page or CMS:
+Use something like the following code to include QTEI in your web page or CMS:

 ~~~html
 <!DOCTYPE html>